 Start a new morning-after ritual

 Iced coffee, breakfast sandwich… compost drop-off.
 Starting to compost this year has been one of the most rewarding things we’ve done - we even ventured to Red Hook Community Farm to see what happens to the compost after it’s collected!
-Keep a plastic bag in your freezer, and put cooking waste and scraps from your guests plates in it throughout the evening.
+Keep a compost bag or food storage container in your freezer, and put cooking waste and scraps from your guests plates in it throughout the evening.
 The next morning, drop if off at your nearest collection site (Grow NYC has a list of all sites here!)